mac455/wisdm-data-analysis/README.md

 4. Data Visualisation
 5. Clustering and Classification

-##Results and Conclusion
+## Results and Conclusion
-This report analyses the WISDM dataset using visualisation methods to identify useful trends for HAR.
 A random forest classifier is applied to perform binary activity prediction.
 F1 score improved from 0.53 to 0.58 after applying SMOTE.
-This may be further improved by experimenting with other algorithms such as Gradient Boosting algorithm, but this experiment was limited by computational resources
+This may be further improved by experimenting with other algorithms such as Gradient Boosting algorithm, but this experiment was limited by computational resources.
+The analysis provides insights into the sensor data and the characteristics of individuals in different activities.
+Visualisations demonstrate the patterns and relationships in the data, helping to understand how activities can be distinguished based on accelerometer/gyroscope readings.
+Identifying individual movement patterns would have useful applications in several industries.
+For example, Tracking individual movements helps trainers build personalised training regimes to improve performance or help healthcare professionals healthcare monitor the movement of elderly patients more closely.